-1. Price your home correctly Since servicemembers need to relocate every three to five years, you want to sell your home for the highest possible price.
+Since service members relocate every few years, you want to sell your home for the highest possible price.
 But that doesn’t necessarily mean you should hike up the asking price.
 Overpricing your home will increase the time on the market, and pricing your home at fair market value may ultimately net you more money.

 Online real estate sites offer appraisal services and tools designed to help sellers appropriately and accurately price their homes.
 Once you learn exactly how your home should be priced, you've eliminated one major obstacle.

-2. Get your finances in order After having your home appraised, you’ll want to review your options for financing.
-Servicemembers automatically qualify for a Veteran’s Administration (VA) Loan guarantee, which means they can buy with virtually no money down.
+After having your home appraised, you’ll want to review your options for financing.
+Service members automatically qualify for a Veteran’s Administration (VA) Loan guarantee, which means they can buy with virtually no money down.
 Ask an expert in the mortgage department of your credit union or bank for the details.

-3. Be a smart marketer Find as many ways as possible to market your home.
-Along with an Internet listing and an open house, you may consider a 24-hour real estate hotline dedicated specifically to your house.
+Find as many ways as possible to market your home.
+Along with an internet listing and an open house, you may consider a 24-hour real estate hotline dedicated specifically to your house.
 Listings on the Internet, of course, offer comprehensive information to prospective sellers around the clock.

 Once you’re ready to schedule an open house, you’ll want to create a warm atmosphere inside that will attract buyers – and make them feel like they’re at home.
 Make your home seem as spacious as possible by taking clutter off dressers and countertops and removing oversized furniture.
 Make sure every room is spotless, paying special attention to the kitchen and bathrooms.
 Open all drapes and window blinds, and replace any burned-out light bulbs.